authorizerdev/docs/pages/authorizer-js/functions.md

 This function is Step 1 process.

-It accepts JSON object as parameter with following keys
+It accepts JSON object as parameter with the following keys

 > Note: You will need a SMTP server with an email address and password configured as [authorizer environment](/core/env/) using which system can send emails.